What Happens When You Don’t Close Your Pool For Winter?

 As summer is nearing its unfortunate end, you might find yourself looking at your pool and thinking something along the lines of, “not again.”

 But yes, just as we do every year, we’re here to remind you that taking the proper steps to close your pool at the end of the season is something you should definitely do.
-The cliff notes reasons for why you need to do this are simple: it saves you money and it keeps the structure of your pool intact.
+The cliff notes reasons you need to do this are simple: it saves you money and keeps the structure of your pool intact.

 But in case you’re still a little bit on the fence – maybe thinking about not closing your pool this season – we’ve compiled a list of nightmare scenarios you won’t want to face.